david-j-lopez-m/RF/README.md

 │   │   ├── ...                   # Preprocessing scripts, normalizers, utils
 │   └── ...                       # (Other submodules: Training, Evaluation, etc.)
-├── data/                         # Raw and processed alert data by date/source ├── requirements.txt              # Python dependencies (global or ETL-specific)
+├── data/                         # Raw and processed alert data by date/source ├── environment.yml              # Python dependencies (global or ETL-specific)
-├── source.md                     # Documentation of sources and design notes
+├── SOURCES.md                    # Documentation of sources and design notes
 └── README.md                     # Project overview and usage

 ---

-## 🚦 Phase 1: Fine-tuning Data Preparation
+## 🚦 Workflow

-**Goal:** Prepare a clean, high-quality dataset of real-world alerts, focusing on significant and relevant events for scientific use cases.

 ### 1. Setup

-- For each submodule (e.g., ETL, Preprocessing), copy `config.example.json` to `config.json`
+- In ETL, copy `config.example.json` to `config.json` and add your own API keys (do **not** commit real keys).
-- Add your own API keys and credentials to the relevant config (do **not** commit real keys)
+- Other submodules (Preprocessing, etc.) do not require config files with secrets.- Add your own API keys and credentials to the relevant config (do **not** commit real keys)
-- Each submodule is designed to be run and configured independently
+- Each submodule is modular and can be run/configured independently

 ### 2. Data Extraction (ETL)

 - Run fetchers in `LLM/ETL/` to gather alerts from:
   - NASA DONKI
   - USGS
   - AEMET
   - GDACS
   - IGN
+  - NOAA
   - FIRMS
-  - Meteoalarm
+  - Meteoalarm *(currently disabled, see SOURCES.md)*
 - Each fetcher:
-  - Saves alerts as `.json` in `data/alertas/{YYYY-MM-DD}/`
+  - Saves alerts as `.json` in `data/alerts/`
-  - Tracks latest timestamps to avoid duplication
+  - Tracks latest timestamps and IDs to avoid duplication

 ### 3. Preprocessing

 - Scripts in `LLM/Preprocessing/`:
   - Normalize and unify fields across sources
-  - Filter irrelevant or low-impact alerts (if needed)
+  - Filter irrelevant or low-impact alerts (e.g., earthquakes < mag 4.0)
-  - Export a final dataset ready for vectorization/fine-tuning
+  - Export structured, clean `.json` files for vectorization/fine-tuning

 ### 4. Next Steps

 - Build a vector database (e.g., FAISS, Qdrant)
-- Design prompts for retrieval-augmented tasks
+- Design prompts and retrieval strategies for RAG tasks
-- Fine-tune your LLM on the preprocessed dataset
+- Fine-tune your LLM using the prepared dataset

 ---